Berlin Wall Monument (Chicago)

+Berlin Wall segment in Chicago, U.S.

 The Berlin Wall Monument in Chicago is an exhibit on display at the Western Brown Line CTA station.
 Located in the Lincoln Square, Chicago neighborhood, an historically German-American enclave, the monument contains a large segment of the Berlin Wall and a plaque describing its dedication to the city.
 The Berlin Wall represented one of the great political, economic, and ideological divides of the twentieth century between two major powers: the United States and the Soviet Union.

 Background

 This image is of the construction of the Berlin Wall.
 The wall existed from 1962 to 1989.
 After its demolition, pieces of the wall were broken with some taken as souvenirs.

 World War II affected many countries, Germany in particular.
 After the years of total war, the Nazi regime in Germany finally surrendered to the Allied countries in spring of 1945.
 Later, the Empire of Japan surrendered shortly after the second atomic bomb devastated their country.
 In the post-war years, tensions between two of the victorious powers, the United States and the Soviet Union emerged.
 The former was growing ever more capitalistic and the latter pursued communism.
 Germany, not only geographically located in the center of Europe, was the center of the divide between the powers.
 Germany, as well as its capital, Berlin, were partitioned by the victors of the Second World War; there were multiple sectors, but the major division was East-West, dividing the areas supported by the capitalist countries from those by the communist one.

 A great wall was erected almost two decades later to strengthen the division, literally and figuratively.
 Built in 1961, the Berlin Wall represented one of the great political, economic, and ideological divides of the twentieth century between two major powers: the United States and the Soviet Union.
 It was 96 miles in length.
 The conflict between these two powers affected the global community, particularly in Germany.
 Even after it was demolished, the wall symbolized divisions in Germany and the rest of the world, ones that arguably still exist today.
 Cornell sociologist Christine Leuenberger described the effects of the wall and its ultimate fall by arguing that "It became the landmark that symbolized the Cold War… the Berlin Wall also left a lasting impression on the psyche of the German people".
 She further argues that The Berlin Wall "provides a salient and powerful example of how material culture intersects with knowledge production in the psychological sciences".